When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 The Recommendation, with Real-World Flexibility

 Once your baby has arrived, I recommend scheduling newborn photos between 5 and 21 days after birth.
 During this window, most babies are still very sleepy and tend to settle more easily into gentle posing.
-This supports the calm, relaxed newborn images many families love.
+This gives us more room for wrapped images, gentle posing, and those curled-up newborn details many families picture when they think of newborn photos.

 That said, timing can be adjusted based on what feels best for your family.
 And that flexibility is not a “backup plan.”
 It’s part of doing this thoughtfully.